andrewholding/Brundle/README.md

 # Brundle
 Brundle is an R package that provides a series of functions for the normalisation of ChIP-Seq data to internal or external controls.
+It can be installed using the [Brundle package on CRAN](https://cran.r-project.org/web/packages/Brundle/index.html).

 It is supported by the data package [BrudleData](https://github.com/andrewholding/BrundleData).